CPJKU/recommendation_systems_fairness/README.md

 # Investiating Gender Fairness of Recommendation Algorithms in the Music Domain

-This repository accompanies the paper "Investigating Gender Fairness of Recommendation Algorithms in the Music Domain" by Alessandro B. Melchiorre, Navid Rekabsaz, Emilia Parada-Cabaleiro, Stefan Brandl, Oleg Lesota, and Markus Schedl.
+This repository accompanies the paper "`Investigating Gender Fairness of Recommendation Algorithms in the Music Domain`" by Alessandro B. Melchiorre, Navid Rekabsaz, Emilia Parada-Cabaleiro, Stefan Brandl, Oleg Lesota, and Markus Schedl.

 ## Installation